-BOEM's long-standing OCS Oil and Gas Program in the GOM has provided many decades of research in the region from which to support this analysis.
-Considering the stakeholders in the GOM, who are familiar with the regional analyses for NEPA under the OCS Oil and Gas Program, BOEM chose to follow a similar approach in the GOM for consistency and comparability.
+BOEM's long-standing conventional energy program in the GOM has provided many decades of research in the region from which to support this analysis.
+Considering the stakeholders in the GOM, who are familiar with the regional analysis for NEPA under the conventional energy program, BOEM chose to follow a similar approach in the GOM for consistency and comparability.
 Analyzing the entire GOM Call Area aligns with the conventional energy NEPA approach in that assessment is at a regional level and allows the analysis to be used for more than one wind energy lease sale.
-It provides flexibility for the identification of several WEAs and lease areas over time in the GOM Call Area and allows for the issuance of up to 18 leases to be considered under this analysis.
-Eighteen leases, which is the high end of the scenario to be considered in this EA, was based on the total of wind energy leases in the Atlantic that were issued since the beginning of the Renewable Energy Program at the time the scenario was established for this EA (late 2021).
-BOEM expects to issue no more than 6-8 leases per lease sale in the GOM.
+It provides flexibility for the identification of several WEAs and lease areas over time in the GOM Call Area and allows for up to 18 leases to be considered under this analysis.
+Eighteen leases, leases which is the high end of the scenario to be considered in this EA, was based on the current total of wind energy leases in the Atlantic that have been issued since the beginning of the Renewable Energy Program.
+BOEM expects to issue no more than 6-8 leases per sale in the GOM.